openfheorg/openfhe-development/src/core/include/math/README.md

 - **Note**: Setting `UBINT_64` is not supported.
 It is however a open work item.

 ### MATHBACKEND 6

+- Integration of `NTL` library with `OpenFHE`
+- Only available when `NTL` or `GMP` is enabled using `CMAKE`

+This is an integration of the NTL library with PALISADE, and is only available when NTL/GMP is enabled using CMAKE.

 # Supported Math Operations